inambioinfo/proteomics-1/README.md

-# proteomics
-Proteomics database project
+# Proteomics database project

-Three tables: Project, Protein & Peptide
+This project is to create a three tables: Project, Protein and Peptide database in order to load proteome datasets and ease the query of these datasets.

 ## Install dependencies in a virtual environment